 “We are not what happened to us, we are what we wish to become.”

 You survived.
 It’s over.
 But the past still haunts you.
 It’s exhausting living in a constant state of worry, tension and feeling sick to your stomach.
 Therapy for trauma is one of our areas of expertise.
-We utilize evidence-based therapies (e.g., EMDR) that have strong scientific evidence to alleviate symptoms.
-Imagine feeling stronger, happier & more satisfied in life.
+We utilize evidence-based therapies (e.g., CPT) that have strong scientific evidence to alleviate symptoms.
+Imagine feeling stronger, happier, and more satisfied in life.
 We want to share real-life tools and strategies that can help.

 Post Traumatic Stress Disorder (PTSD)

-Post Traumatic Stress Disorder or PTSD is a condition a person may develop after exposure to a life-threatening event or an event that threatens a person’s sense of safety.
+Post Traumatic Stress Disorder or PTSD is a condition a person may develop after experiencing or witnessing a life-threatening event.
 It is normal to experience symptoms of PTSD following a traumatic event, however if these symptoms do not improve over time, it may indicate a mental health condition.

 According to the National Center for PTSD, about 7 or 8 out of every 100 people will experience PTSD at some point in their lives.
 It’s important to note that not everyone who experiences symptoms of PTSD was subject to a life-threatening event.
 For example, a sudden and unexpected loss can trigger a PTSD reaction.